glenliu/glenliu.github.io/finance/cfa/level3/SS13-14 EQP.md

 Absolute risk measures focus on the size and composition of absolute portfolio variance (i.e., without reference to any benchmark variance)

 Portfolio variance can also be separated into variance attributed to factor exposures and unexplained variance.
 A manager that generates most of her returns from exposure to rewarded factors (such as a multi-factor diversified manager) would expect to see a large contribution to risk explained by rewarded factors and a low contribution to risk from unexplained idiosyncratic risks.
-The contribution to portfolio variance of a factor is analogous to the contribution to portfolio variance of an asset, with weights replaced by beta sensitivities and assets replaced by factors.
+The contribution to portfolio variance of a factor is analogous to the contribution to portfolio variance of an asset, with weights replaced by β sensitivities and assets replaced by factors.

 ![CV](images/CV.PNG)